Northrop F-20 Tigershark: Testing

 On 30 August 1982, the original engine-change-only F-5G (serial 82-0062, c/n GG1001, registered N4416T) made its maiden flight piloted by Russ Scott.
 During the 40-minute flight, the prototype climbed to 40000 ft and reached Mach 1.04.
 GG1001 demonstrated outstanding reliability; by the end of April 1983 240 flights had been accumulated, including evaluation flights with 10 potential customer nations.
 The second prototype (serial number 82-0063, registered N3986B, c/n GI1001), featuring the complete avionics suite, made its first flight on 26 August 1983.
 The F-20 flew 1,500 flights prior to its termination; although these were exclusively flown in ideal conditions.
-According to the Rand Corporation, "Northrop did not take a prototype approach with the F-20...
-The first F-20 was intended to be a production quality aircraft..."
+According to the Rand Corporation, "Northrop did not take a prototype approach with the F-20… The first F-20 was intended to be a production quality aircraft…"

 During the test program, the F-20 fired the AIM-9 Sidewinder and, in February 1985 the AIM-7 Sparrow.
 In air-to-ground testing, it fired the AGM-65 Maverick, 2.75 in (70 mm) folding fin aerial rockets, dropped Mk.
 82 bombs, and fired rounds from a 30 mm (1.18 in) gun pod (GPU-5/A, four-barrel GAU-13/A) in addition to the two internal 20 mm (.79 in) M39 cannon.
 One of the F-20's flight characteristics was the ability to fly at only 124 km/h at 35° AoA (angle of attack), while the F-16 was limited to 30°; acceleration from Mach 0.9 to 1.2 in 29 seconds (at 9,150 m); climb to 12,200 m (or 40,000 ft) in 2.3 minutes (including 55 sec for the start and 22 for the INS set-up).

-Northrop signed a Memorandum of Agreement with the Air Force in May 1983 that made the Air Force responsible for certifying the F-20's performance, air worthiness and fixed-price program.
+Northrop signed a Memorandum of Agreement with the USAF in May 1983 that made the USAF responsible for certifying the F-20's performance, air worthiness and fixed-price program.
 Aerospace legend Chuck Yeager, employed as a spokesperson for Northrop, touted the aircraft as "magnificent" and was featured in advertising.

 In November 1982, Bahrain became the first customer.
 South Korea also explored local production of the F-20, and in support improvements were implemented.
 These included avionics upgrades, an expanded fuel tank, and the use of fibreglass composites.
 The changes were so extensive that a fourth prototype was built to test them.
 By 1983, Northrop was involved in a number of simultaneous negotiations for the F-20, and its prospects appeared positive.

 On 10 October 1984, GG1001 crashed in South Korea on a demonstration flight, killing Northrop pilot Darrell Cornell.
 An investigation cleared the F-20 of mechanical or design faults; it concluded Cornell had blacked out due to excessive g-forces.
 GI1001 crashed in May 1985 at Goose Bay, Labrador, killing Northrop pilot Dave Barnes.
 Again the crash was blamed on G-LOC; Barnes had been practicing his aerobatic routine for the Paris Air Show.